More information on underfloor insulation

 Which insulation product?

 There are two main types of underfloor insulation: bulk and foil insulation products.
-EECA recommends using bulk insulation as there are several safety and performance concerns with foil insulation.
+EECA recommends using bulk insulation and strongly advises against the use of foil insulation as there are serious concerns regarding the safety and performance of foil insulation.

 Bulk underfloor insulation